 Trey was born in Johnson City, Tennessee, and grew up in nearby Telford, Tennessee.
 He picked up guitar at age 10 years old and then just a few months later at age 11 years old he was invited to perform “Jimmy Brown the Newsboy” on the Grand Ole Opry with Marty Stuart and Earl Scruggs.
 His performance was so endearing and also showed tremendous talent.

 Trey moved to Nashville in 2013 and formed a duo with dobro player Rob Ickes.
 Trey and Ickes released the GRAMMY-nominated album “Before the Sun Goes Down” in 2015 on Compass Records label, followed by “The Country Blues” in 2016 (which was awarded the “Best Bluegrass album”) and then in 2019, “World Full of Blues.”
 Trey is a phenomenal guitar player.
 His ability as a guitarist makes his endorsement of Gallagher guitars especially meaningful.
+He returned with his family to their hometown of Jonesborough, TN as his homebase in 2021.

 Marty Stuart recently said this about Trey: